DEM0NAssissan7/Gilbert-Engine/README.md

 The engine doesn't require any real installation, but it does not run on it's own.
 The program was designed for netbeans 12 running java 14, so make sure you have those two ready if you want to use it.

 To run the project, download the code and extract the zip file from github.
-Go into netbeans, click on file in the top left, and click open project.
+Go into netbeans, click on "file" in the top left, and click open project.
 Navigate to your downloads folder or wherever you extracted the zip.

 Choose GilbertJava for a simple polygon shader.
 This engine is recommended as it performs the best and is the only fully developed shader.